MartaGDC/Queering-the-map/README.md

 Legal, but requires surgery      | -                               | 0.4242546    | | -0.007699718                    | 6.881194e-07
 Varies by region                 | -0.04647625                     | 0.01220829   | | -0.01050085                     | 2.009555e-06
 Ambiguous                        | -                               | 0.8860066    | | -                               | 0.3327387

+A more positive sentiment was related to a higher political stability, better legal consideration of same-sex sexual acts and the recognition of hate crimes.
+The sentiment was significantly better in Sub-Saharan Africa in respect to East Asia & Pacific, and in countries were censorship of LGBTQ issues is done through imprisonment or there are other punishments than imprisonment or fines.

+A more negative sentiment was related to a better ARV therapy and UHC coverage.
+It was worse in Latin America & Caribbean in respect to East Asia & Pacific, in low income countries in respect to high income conuntries, if there is censorship of LGBTQ issues done through imprisonment or other punishments than imprisonment or fines, and if gender chance is legal or varies in respect to it being illegal.
+Some of these results were very unexpected.

+A more intense emoitionality was related to a higher political stability, higher proportion of female seats in national parliament, higher GDP and better protection against hate crimes.
+The emotionality was significantly more intense in Latin America & Caribbean in respect to East Asia & Pacific, in lower middle income countries in respect to high income ocuntries, and in countries with no censorship, variable or state-enforced in respect to imprisonment as punishment.

+A less intense emotionality was related to a better ARV therapy coverage, higher health expenditure and higher LGBT+ rights index.
+It is also less intense in Europe & Central Asia and Middle East & North Africa in respect to East Asia & Pacific, in low income countries in respect to high income countries, if there is censorship punish with other than fines or imprisonment, and if gender change is legal or varies in respect to it being illegal.

+## Conclusions
+The most repeated words are love and first, it seems that this web is mainly used to share first experiences or coming out stories.

+The nltk Python library shows limitations to provide a reliable sentiment.
+To evaluate intensity the length of the commments can be used, or a related metric to include the weigh of the sentiment detected.

+Countries with less web use usually have “worst” country indicators, but these don't necessarily translate in a number emotionality or lower sentiment.